-A water tube steam boiler consists of a large number of
+A water tube marine steam boiler consists of a large number of

 closely spaced water tubes connected to one or more drums, which act as water